UmamiAppearance/NoBroCote/README.md

 #### Options

 - `debug`: enables debug mode if set to true.
 Let's no-bro-cote run the tests serially and provides verbose console output
 - `extensions`: extensions of test files.
-Setting this overrides the default `["mjs", "js"]` value
+Setting this option overrides the default `["mjs", "js"]` value
 - `failFast`: stop running further tests once a test fails
 - `files`: an array of glob patterns to select test files.
 Files with an underscore prefix are ignored.
 By default only selects files with `mjs` & `js` extensions, even if the pattern matches other files.
 Specify `extensions` to allow other file extensions
 - `ignoreCoherence`: Every test file is getting executed as a subprocess.
 To prevent the CLI to run every js-file, that is found, the source code is getting analyzed if it is a no-bro-cote test file.
-Setting this option true true, disables this check (which might be dangerous).
+Setting this option to true, disables this check (which might be dangerous).
 - `serial`: By default the tests are running concurrently.
 Setting this option to true, only one test file runs at a time.